 5) All the Benefits of Dark Chocolate, But No Sugar

-Food products like cocoa nibs, chocolate bars, and hot chocolate all offer the same vitamins and minerals in different quantities.
+Food products like cacao nibs, chocolate bars, and hot chocolate all offer the same vitamins and minerals in different quantities.

-However, cocoa nibs are just the pure cocoa bean, so contrary to most other chocolate products, they contain no added sugars.
+However, cacao nibs are just pure cacao beans, so contrary to most other chocolate products, they contain no added sugars.

 Generally speaking, many experts hold the opinion that most people should reduce our sugar intake.
-For one thing, the excessive amounts of sugar in the Western diet contributes to a wide range of health problems and none more so than diabetes and obesity (16).
+For one thing, it is thought that the excessive amounts of sugar in the Western diet contributes to obesity and the wide range of associated health problems it brings (16).

-Although it is positive that cocoa nibs provide nutrient density without sugar, there may be a little downside to this.
+However, it is possible that there may be a downside to cacao nib’s lack of sugar.

-Interestingly, it seems that small amounts of sugar may increase the bioavailability and absorption of cocoa’s polyphenols (17).
+Interestingly, it seems that small amounts of sugar may increase the bioavailability and absorption of cacao’s polyphenols (17).

-Alternatively, see this guide to healthier dark chocolate bars for more good options.
+Alternatively, see this guide to dark chocolate bars.

 6) Contains Theobromine

-Theobromine is a major phytochemical compound contained within cocoa beans, and cocoa nibs contain a large amount of it.
+Theobromine is a major phytochemical compound contained within cacao beans, and cacao nibs contain a large amount of it.